Frequently Asked Questions

 Why am I not seeing certain Marine Protected Areas on Global Fishing Watch?

 The MPA layers we show are a subset of MCI’s MPAtlas.
-We currently do not show all MPAs globally as their restrictions vary, and for visualization reasons.
-We will be adding others in the future as well as the ability for users to upload and customize their own layers.
+We currently do not show all MPAs in our MPA – Restricted Use and MPA – No Take layers as their restrictions vary, and for visualization reasons.
+However, all MPAs listed in MCI’s MPAtlas are available in our MPAtlas layer.
+In the Layers tab on our toolbox, select “Add Layers” and look for the MPAtlas layer.

 Why are vessel names sometimes garbled or blank?